Further reading

 Moto Bloggers

-I’m slowly deleting inactive rider blogs from my Blog Roll.
-Some are still listed because they offer unique information about a region but once that info becomes too out of date then I’ll remove the blog.
-Note a couple of these seem to be geo fenced.
+I’m slowly deleting inactive rider blogs from my Blog Roll however some abandoned blogs are still listed because they offer unique information.
+Note a couple of these seem to have become geo fenced.

 Reviews